-The Flower Gold Mine is only a half mile into the hike, and has a number of interesting artifacts, including an intact metal headframe.
+The Flower Gold Mine is only a half-mile into the hike and has several interesting artifacts, including an intact metal headframe.

 A mile into the hike, there is a side trail to the east, which -- according to mindat.org -- leads to the Silver Gulch Lode.

 The next two miles, FR 58 pitches up, but nothing too strenuous.

 As FR 58 starts to climb, on the left, you will see an obvious tailings pile.
 The shaft at the top of the tailings pile is collapsed and filled in, but has a great view back down Finch Wash, out past Kirkland to the entire Weaver Mountains range, including the distinct flat top of Antelope Peak, Yarnell Hill, and Weaver Peak.

 Three miles into the hike, there is an old mining shack.
 The shack is falling apart, but at one time, by mining camp standards, it was the lap of luxury.
 It had a thick cement foundation, brick walls, a metal fireplace, and — I kid you not — Dutch doors.
 I hate to see nice places like that which have fallen on hard times.

 A couple hundred yards past the former mansion, at the foot of West Spruce Mountain, FR 58 splits.
 The right split deadends; go left.

 At the top of a short, steep, climb is this mine exploration’s final feature, and the highlight of the hike: A large open adit.
 So large, you can almost walk straight into it.
 Unnamed on the topo, or mindat.org, I’ll call it Finch Wash Mine.
 See my triplog & photos for more detail.